Matrix encoding method in variational quantum singular value decomposition: Abstract

 \section{Abstract}

-We propose the variational quantum singular value decomposition based on encoding the elements of the considered matrix into the state of a quantum system of appropriate dimension.
+We propose the variational quantum singular value decomposition based on encoding the elements of the considered { $N\times N$} matrix into the state of a quantum system of appropriate dimension.
 This method doesn't use the expansion of this matrix in terms of the unitary matrices.
-Conditional measurement is involved to avoid small success probability in ancilla measurement.
-The objective function for maximization algorithm can be obtained probabilistically via measurement of the state of a one-qubit subsystem.
-The circuit requires $O(\log N)$ qubits for realization of this algorithm whose depths is $O(\log N)$ as well.
+Controlled measurement is involved to avoid small success probability in ancilla measurement.
+The objective function for maximization algorithm can be obtained probabilistically via measurement of the states of { two} one-qubit subsystems.
+The circuit requires $O(\log N)$ qubits for realization of this algorithm { whose depths is proportional to $ \log N/\varepsilon$, where $\varepsilon$ is the precision required for calculation of singular values.}